 Operation of SIMD Array Processor

-The SIMD from of parallel processing is called Array processing.
+The SIMD form of parallel processing is called Array processing.
 Figure shows the array processor.
 A two-dimensional grid of processing elements transmits an instruction stream from a central control processor.
 As each instruction is transmitted, all elements execute it simultaneously.
 Each processing element is connected to its four nearest neighbors for the purposes of data exchange.
 Connections around the end can be provided on both rows and columns, but they are not shown in figure.

 It is instructive to consider a specific calculation to understand the capabilities of the SIMD architecture.
 Grids of processing elements can be used to solve two-dimensional problems.
 For example, if each element of the grid represents a point in space, the array can be used to calculate the temperature at points in the interior of a conduction plane.